Cooperative Mine Tour in Potosi, Bolivia

 Is it exploitative?
 I don’t know.
 The miner’s supposedly get a percentage of the tour’s profits.
 And we brought them gifts of dynamite and juice.

 And in two hours time we barely scratched the surface of the mine.
 We just saw a glimpse.
 Close to the surface.
 I don’t think I even want to know what goes on further.
 Deeper.
-But the better tours certainly don’t.
+But the better tours certainly don’t go there.

 There are probably tours that take you deeper in, and take you to more levels.
 There are probably tours that have dynamite demonstrations (though, I believe those have been banned).

 But the few people I’d met who had went on the Potosi mine tour had they said that it was an interesting experience, that it was worth it.
-So I decided to go.
+So, I took a 4 hour bus ride from Sucre to Potosi, before heading off to Salar de Uyuni, and I decided to check it out.

 The conditions were harsh.
 I hyperventilated trying to climb up a tiny cavern to watch a man drill holes for dynamite and blew gray out of my nose for a day afterwards.